• Facebook

 Key Stage 3

-We read and study a range of texts across Key Stage 3, from The Tempest and Private Peaceful in Year 7, to A Christmas Carol and The Merchant of Venice in Year 8, until we reach Of Mice and Men and Romeo and Juliet in Year 9.
+We are very proud of our Key Stage 3 curriculum and continuously seek to update it in order to provide our students with worthy and valuable learning opportunities.
+We read and study a range of texts across Key Stage 3, as well as experimenting with different writing forms.
 All years also participate in public speaking, crafting a speech on a topic of their choice.
 We cover a range of poetry, prose, drama, and non-fiction to ensure that students are well prepared for the demands of GCSE by the end of Year 9.

 Assessment